 The age distribution for Kienbock disease depends on gender.
 The condition is most common within the dominant wrist of young adult men where it appears to be due to repeated loading of the lunate.
 In women, Kienböck disease typically occurs in middle age and is equally divided between the dominant and non-dominant wrist 1.

 There is a significant association between negative ulnar variance and Kienbock disease, although the majority of people with negative ulnar variance do not have the condition.
 A causal association is difficult to prove, however the effectiveness of decompressive procedures such as radial shortening or ulnar lengthening in relieving pain and preventing further collapse of the lunate is supportive 2.
 Overall, negative ulnar variance is present as a predisposing factor in around 75% of cases of Kienbock disease.

-The pathologic changes are equivalent to those of avascular necrosis of other bones.
+The pathologic changes are equivalent to those of osteonecrosis of other bones.
 There is disruption of critical blood supply leading to bone infarction, central necrosis and surrounding hyperaemia.
 Microfractures ensue resulting in flattening and deformity of the bone surface.

 In 70% of lunates there is vascular supply multiple vessels either volarly or dorsally.
-In the remaining 30% only a single vessel is present volarly and dorsally, which may explain some of the vulnerability of the lunate to avascular necrosis 1.
+In the remaining 30% only a single vessel is present volarly and dorsally, which may explain some of the vulnerability of the lunate to osteonecrosis 1.

 Sclerosis and flattening of the lunate.
 When flattening is marked there is rotation of the scaphoid which further adds to the stress on the lunate.
 Fragmentation of the lunate and secondary degenerative disease may develop later.

 A five-stage radiographic classification system exists.
 See article Stahl classification of Kienböck disease.

 Is the most sensitive and specific test and may detect very early disease.
 Pattern of lunate bone signal change allows the condition to be differentiated from ulnar impaction syndrome: the major differential diagnosis.
 Sclerosis (low T1 and T2) is usually seen centrally and within the radial aspect of the lunate.
 The sclerosis can be diffuse.
 Bone oedema (high T2, intermediate T1) may be seen in the acute phase, particularly on the radial side.